TzeroOcne/neenawyn/README.md

 zig build
 ~~~

-The executable will be available in `./build/`.
+The executable will be available as `wyn.exe` in `./build/`.

 ## Usage

 Basic usage:

 ~~~
-neenawyn capture "Window Title" "C:\path\to\screenshot.png"
+wyn.exe capture "Window Title" "C:\path\to\screenshot.png"
 ~~~

 - `"Window Title"` — The exact title of the window to capture.